rtmigo/gifts_py/README.md

     print(doc_id)
 ```

-In the example above, the words were literally words as strings.
-But they can
+## Use for abstract data mining

-be any
+In the examples above, the words were literally words as strings.
+But they
-objects suitable as `dict` keys.
+can be any objects suitable as `dict` keys.

 ```python3
 from gifts import Fts